-We will start with these 9 facts on vitamin C products and how to make your own C serum.
+We will start with these 9 facts on vitamin c serum and how to make your own serum.

-I recommend everyone put Vitamin C and E onto their face daily because they protect against UV induced cell damage.
+Everyone can put a vitamin C and vitamin E onto their face daily because they protect against UV induced cell damage.
 It is this sun damage that not only causes premature aging but also skin cancers.
 However Vitamin C has other properties including being one of the few ingredients that has a science base to show that it reverses signs of aging to the skin.

 1. Consumer beware - not all products contain sufficient vitamin C to be of benefit Most products on the market do not have sufficient concentration to be of benefit to the skin.
 Many companies, keen to cash in on the market trends for antioxidants in skin care, put only miniscule amounts in and consumers unknowingly will buy a product that will be of no benefit.
 Unfortunately you cannot judge from the prestige or price of the product you buy, you need to look at the concentrations.
 See blog post on topical antioxidants.